 For the pasta sauce

 - Artichokes: the main ingredient in this recipe.
 Any kind of fresh artichoke works.
-Frozen artichokes work too, but fresh ones are unbeatable.
+Frozen artichokes work too.

 - Potatoes: regular potatoes are fine.
 Skin off.